ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Hardware Components

-Based on TMF classification in {{TMF_SD2-20}}, hardware components can be divided into two groups, holder group and equipment group.
+Other models (e.g., {{TMF_SD2-20}}) classifies the hardware components into two groups: holder group and equipment group.
 The holder group contains rack, chassis, slot, sub-slot while the equipment group contains network-element, board and port.
+This model, likewise {{!RFC8348}}, does not follow this classification and manage all the hardware components without distinguishing between holder and equipment groups.

 See {{port-examples}}, {{multi-chassis-examples}}, and {{non-modular-examples}} for concrete hardware component examples.